kontaktio/telegraf_archived/plugins/inputs/exec/README.md

 are at the current time.
 Ensure that int values are followed with `i` for proper parsing.

+### Example:

+This script produces static values, since no timestamp is specified the values are at the current time.
 ```sh
 #!/bin/sh
 echo 'example,tag1=a,tag2=b i=42i,j=43i,k=44i'